openebs/openebs/documentation/source/install/cloud_solutions.rst

     Sets Up OpenEBS On AWS

      -h|--help                       Displays this help and exits.
      --setup-local-env               Sets up, AWSCLI, Terraform and KOPS.
-    --create-cluster-config         Generates a terraform file (.tf) and Passwordless SSH --ssh-aws-ec2                   SSH to Kubernetes Master on EC2 instance.
+     --create-cluster-config         Generates a terraform file (.tf) and Passwordless SSH --ami-vm-os                     The OS to be used for the Amazon Machine Image.
+                                     Defaults to Ubuntu.
+     --list-aws-instances            Outputs the list of AWS instances in the cluster.
+     --ssh-aws-ec2                   SSH to Amazon EC2 instance with Public IP Address.

 Running the following command allows you to install the required tools on your workstation.
 ::